Code examples for integrating data from your VCP-enabled Dracal sensors

 }

-Note: This example was designed to work with sensors from the PTH series.
+Note: It was designed to work with sensors from the PTH series.
 You will need to modify the format strings and variable declarations to work with other sensor types.

-functions, please refer to the instructions specific to your compiler or integrated development environment (IDE) on how to include libraries statically.
+This makes use of libcrc library.
+To learn how to use its functions, please refer to the instructions specific to your compiler or integrated development environment (IDE) on how to include libraries statically (the Github repository above provides one example).

 #include <stdio.h>